poponealex/suprenam/README.md

   echo "subl.exe -w" > %HOMEPATH%\"AppData\Roaming\Suprenam\FAVORITE_EDITOR
   ```

-A list of many such commands is provided in [editor_commands.md](build/editor_commands.md), but nothing prevents you from writing your own.
+Many such commands are provided in [editor_commands.md](/src/editor_commands.md), but nothing prevents you from writing your own.

 ## How it works